prevwong/reka.js/docs/concepts/components.md

         if: null,
         each: null,
     },

 }
 ```

 ### Template

-The `template` of a `RekaComponent` supports all functionalities that you would typically have as a developer in an UI framework (ie: React).
+The `template` of a `RekaComponent` supports all functionalities that you would typically have as a developer in a UI framework (ie: React).

 For example, the props of a template can support expressions: